辣眼睛

 Eye-wateringly Cringeworthy / Burns My Eyes

 Imagine your eyes physically recoiling like you just bit into a ghost pepper — that's 辣眼睛.
-Chinese netizens use it to describe content so cringeworthy, ugly, or tasteless that it figuratively 'spices' your eyeballs.
+Emerging around 2016, chinese netizens use it to describe content so cringeworthy, ugly, or tasteless that it figuratively 'spices' your eyeballs.
 Whether it's a badly photoshopped selfie, a painfully awkward celebrity moment, or fan fiction gone horribly wrong, this phrase captures that involuntary full-body shudder you get from witnessing something truly unspeakable online.

 Cultural Context